callmepartario/f-100d-manual/src/ARC-34 Command Radio/command-radio.md

 This radio system employs two receivers:

-- A primary receiver responsible for standard communications
+- Primary receiver (responsible for standard communications)
-- A guard receiver fixed to a dedicated emergency frequency.
+- Guard receiver (fixed to a dedicated emergency frequency)

 !!! note
   Guard frequency is factory-set and cannot be changed without removing the remote-control unit from the aircraft.
 When selecting a new frequency, an automatic tuning mechanism synchronizes both the transmitter and receiver, completing the tuning cycle in approximately 4 seconds.